Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_03/baseline.md

  </tr>
 </table>

-# 2. Creating an Vitis Application from the C Application
+# 2. Creating a Vitis Application from the C Application

 In the last lab, you determined that the `convolve_cpu` function is where the bulk of time is spent in the application.
 To accelerate performance, you are going to move that function into a kernel to run on the FPGA accelerator card.